raspberrypilearning/python-for-vb-programmers/README.md

 Programs like Geany help you with indentation; pressing enter after the colon will automatically indent the cursor.
 If you're using the command line, however, you'll need to ensure the indentation is correctly entered.

-You can either use multiple space characters or a tab character for indentation; tab characters tend to be more reliable.
+You can either use multiple space characters or a tab character for indentation.
 If you prefer to use spaces then the number of spaces in the indentation can be variable, as long as they remain constant in each code block.
 Compare the examples below.
+Most Python programmers use 4 spaces in their code.
+While it is not strictly enforced, it is a widely accepted convention.

 - This will work: